 - Finally, with each selection, we will also include certificates for two of our normal sit-down wine tastings that you can use yourself or transfer to a friend.

-The deadline date for requesting substitutions, etc. is Saturday July 11.
+The deadline date for requesting substitutions, additions, etc. is: Saturday April 24.

 As always, you may substitute other wines for those in the selection, add extra wines (also at the member discount), or both.
-Just email us at firstname.lastname@example.org by the deadline date, Saturday July 11, and let us know what you would like to do.
+Just email us at firstname.lastname@example.org by the deadline date, Saturday April 24, and let us know what you’d like to do.

 - Your name, mailing address, email address, and phone number.

-- Whether you would like to make any substitutions.
+- Whether you would like to make any substitutions or additions.
 (For information about our other wines, look at the “Our Wines” page in our website—just click here.)

 At the same time, Square will also present you with the option to save your card details in order to facilitate subsequent wine club transactions.
 We will need you to do this in order to make our wine club system work.
 Please note, however, that your card information will be housed securely with Square rather than at Links Bridge Vineyards.